siddhantkumarupmanyu/iTunesMusicSearch/README.md

 # iTunesMusicSearch
-A simple app that uses iTunes API to search for Music Tracks
+A simple app that uses iTunes API to search for Music Tracks.

 ## About Architecture and Code
+- Uses Flow and it's variant everywhere, no dependency on Livedata, making tests easy to read and understand
 - MVVM
 - Test Driven Development (TDD)
 - SOLID Principles